 Boat people headed for Hong Kong

-In 1980s, I often heard the word "Boat people"on the news.
+In 1980s, I often heard the word "Boat people" in the news.
 The

 boat people means the refugees who drift to the certain country with junk

 boat.
-In those days, many Vietnamese refugee's boats came to the south
+In those days, many Vietnamese refugee's boats got to the south western

 Meanwhile, in the booming economy, how was the reaction of the Japanese